sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-snmp-agent-servicerfc1156agentsysservices.md

 For example, a combination of **Physical** and **Application** has a value of 0x41 (65).

-You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows® Foundation package.
+You can use this setting in core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012, by enabling **SNMP-SC** in the Windows Foundation package.

 ## Values